system76/tech-docs/src/models/addw1/repairs.md

 ### Steps to replace the keyboard:

-1. Place the Adder WS lid-side-down.
+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
 2. Remove the 2 keyboard screws, indicated by the small keyboard icons.

 ![Keyboard screws](./img/keyboard-screws.png)